openshift/training/beta-1-setup.md

 Note that you **must** start the SDN before starting the OpenShift node service.

-**BUG** You need to go back and edit `/etc/sysconfig/docker` to re-add the insecure registry options.
+You may also want to enable the service.

 #### The OpenShift Node
 Edit the `/etc/sysconfig/openshift-node` file and edit the `OPTIONS` to read: